Body of Knowledge for Certified Executive Compensation Professionals

 • Administer base pay program for executives.

-• Administer bonus programs for executives.
+• Administer ad-hoc cash payment for executives.

-• Administer short-term incentive programs for executives.
+• Administer short-term incentive programs for executives .

 • Administer long-term incentive programs for executives.